yousefelassal/quote-cron/README.md

 > All I required to be happy was friendship and people I could admire.

 > He that is giddy thinks the world turns round.

+> I'm not in this world to live up to your expectations and you're not in this world to live up to mine.